Vytautas Landsbergis: Attempt to ban Communist and Nazi insignia

 In January 2005, Landsbergis, backed by Member of the European Parliament from Hungary Jozsef Szajer, urged that Communist symbols be banned in the European Union, in addition to Nazi symbols.
 He also sent a letter to Franco Frattini, the European Commissioner of Justice and Internal Affairs, suggesting that in case the EU decides to ban Nazi symbols, Communist symbols should be banned too.
 The Commissioner became interested in this proposal and said: I am ready to join this discussion.
 The Communist dictatorships no less than the Nazi ones are responsible for the deaths of tens of millions of people.
 A bit later, however, the Commissioner decided that he would not attempt to ban any symbols, as there was no agreement as to which symbols should be banned.

-Landsbergis's proposal caused quite a stir in Italy, where leftists strongly protested such a move.
+Landsbergis' proposal caused quite a stir in Italy, where leftists strongly protested such a move.
 The Communist Refoundation Party and Party of Italian Communists were outraged at the proposal.
 It became the center of Italian media's attention.
 One of the most influential Italian dailies, La Repubblica, published an interview with Landsbergis outlining his proposal.
 It was the first time the daily allocated a full page to a politician from Lithuania.

 Landsbergis's proposal found few supporters among Italian politicians.
 One was Alessandra Mussolini, a granddaughter of former Italian fascist dictator Benito Mussolini, who commented: "To implement the proposal of the Members of the European Parliament regarding Communist symbols is our moral duty".